-- Commissions school nurses for local schools; - Promotes co-operation between relevant partners; - Makes joint commissioning arrangements for education, health, and care provision for pupils with SEND;

-Provides support, advice and guidance, and suitable training for school staff, ensuring that IHCPs

-• Works with the school to ensure that pupils with medical conditions can attend school full-time.
+- commission's school nurses for local schools. - promotes co-operation between relevant partners. - makes joint commissioning arrangements for education, health, and care provision for pupils with SEND. - provides support, advice and guidance, and suitable training for school staff, ensuring that IHCPs can be effectively delivered. - works with the school to ensure that pupils with medical conditions can attend school full-time.